MIPT-ILab/mipt-mips/README.md

 * `--icache-line-size` — line size of instruction cache

 #### Complex pipeline
-* `--complex_alu_latency` - number of execution stages required for complex arithmetic instructions to be complete
+* `--complex-alu-latency` - number of execution stages required for complex arithmetic instructions to be complete

 ## About MIPT-MIPS